 Thanks to their exceptional nutritional values, these fruits have become increasingly popular over the past few years.
-You can easily spot them in every health enthusiast’s fitness fruit bowl, and for good reason.
+You can easily spot them in every health enthusiast’s fitness fruit bowl (like this acai bowl), and for good reason.

 In this article, we’ll compare acai and pitaya across a range of different factors, including their nutritional composition.